 Without bragging, let’s just see how you can take your Magento Products data file and get it into Shopify.

-Quick summary to migrate your Products from Magento to Shopify:
+Quick summary to migrate your Products:

 - Export your Products from Magento to CSV file using the standard Magento CSV export.